kwatatshey/prototyping-modules-repos/README.md

-# acs-image-factory-terraform-modules
+# prototyping-modules-repos

-This repository contains all the Terraform modules used by Image Factory 2.0.
+This repository contains all the Terraform modules used by to prototype anything

 ## Requirements